 Kernel Fellows will distinguish themselves by their ability to identify patterns.

 Pattern recognition is at the core of cognition.
 Becoming more conscious of patterns which already exist, as well as how you choose to interact with those in your local environment, is the single best thing you can do to improve your critical thinking skills.

 In particular, we hope Kernel Fellows begin thinking in terms of complementary opposites.

-Rather than using dualities like 'decentralization good, centralization bad'; or 'DeFi is innovative, fiat is boring', this style of thinking recognizes that there is no good without evil; no attraction without repulsion, no North with South, no up without down.
+Rather than using dualities like 'decentralization is good, centralization is bad'; or 'DeFi is innovative, fiat is boring', this style of thinking recognizes that there is no good without evil; no attraction without repulsion, no North without South, no up without down.